HMS Prince of Wales (R09): Design and construction

-Much like her sister ship Queen Elizabeth, the original 2008 design of Prince of Wales envisaged flying F-35B Lightning II Short Take-Off and Vertical Landing (STOVL) jets from a ski-jump ramp.
+Much like her sister Queen Elizabeth, the original 2008 design of Prince of Wales envisaged flying F-35B Lightning II Short Take-Off and Vertical Landing (STOVL) jets from a ski-jump ramp.
 However, in May 2010, the government published its long-awaited Strategic Defence and Security Review (SDSR), which stated that Prince of Wales would be converted to a Catapult Assisted Take-Off But Arrested Recovery (CATOBAR) configuration, operating the F-35C.
 An 18-month study commenced into the conversion but ultimately found that it would cause severe cost implications and delays.
 In May 2012, the government announced it would be reversing its decision to convert Prince of Wales and that the ship would be built to its original STOVL design.

-The SDSR also stipulated that the UK only required one aircraft carrier, however penalty clauses in the contract meant that cancelling Prince of Wales would be more expensive than building her.
+The SDSR also stipulated that the UK only required one aircraft carrier.
+However penalty clauses in the contract meant that cancelling Prince of Wales would be more expensive than building her.
 Instead, the government planned to construct Prince of Wales and then either place her into extended readiness or have her sold to an ally.
 Contrary to this, in 2012, the Royal Navy published its annual yearbook, titled A Global Force 2012/13, which stated that both carriers are "likely to be commissioned and may even be capable of operating together".

 Prince of Wales was assembled at Rosyth from 52 blocks built by six shipyards around the UK.
 Construction began on 26 May 2011 with the first steel being cut at Govan shipyard by Defence Secretary Liam Fox.
 In September 2014, Prince of Wales reached a final assembly phase when hull blocks LB02 and LB03 were floated into 1 Dock of Rosyth dockyard, Scotland.

 During the 2014 NATO Summit in Wales, Prime Minister David Cameron announced that Prince of Wales would be brought into active service, rather than sold off or mothballed.
 This was later confirmed in the government's 2015 Strategic Defence and Security Review.